zhenbah/Zhensa/docs/admin/settings/settings_search.rst

   - ``yandex``

 ``favicon_resolver``:
-  To activate favicons in SearXNG's result list select a default favicon-resolver, leave blank to turn off the feature.
+  To activate favicons in Zhensa's result list select a default favicon-resolver, leave blank to turn off the feature.
 Don't activate the favicons before reading the :ref:`Favicons documentation <favicons>`.